rtCamp/rtpanel/readme.txt

 * Modified: Editor Stylesheet
 * Removed: IE6 Support
 * Removed: JS support for onfoucs onblur on text and textarea fields ( Using HTML5 placeholder instead )

+== Upgrade Notice ==

+= 3.0 =
+This upgrade moves from CSS to SASS and contains major markup changes.
+Do not upgrade if your child theme contains major modifications.